FEMSA: Coca-Cola FEMSA

-FEMSA owns 47.9% of the world's largest bottler of Coca-Cola by volume, Coca-Cola FEMSA, S.A. de C.V., which operates in ten countries covering the metropolitan area of Mexico City, southeast Mexico, Central America, and South America.

-Coca-Cola FEMSA is the anchor bottler of Coca-Cola and its related soft drink products in much of Latin America.
-The company is an important part of the Coca-Cola System.
-During 2019, the company produced and sold 11.1% of Coca-Cola's volume worldwide.
-This makes it the largest Coca-Cola bottler in the world.

-The company is owned 47.9% by FEMSA, 28.1% by The Coca-Cola Company and the remaining interest trades on the New York Stock Exchange and the Mexico City Stock Exchange.
-The company is headquartered in Monterrey.
+FEMSA owns 47.9% of Coca-Cola FEMSA, the anchor bottler of Coca-Cola and its related soft drink products in several Latin American markets.
+In 2019, Coca-Cola FEMSA was the world's largest bottler of Coca-Cola, having produced 11% in volume.
+The Coca-Cola Company owns 28.1% of Coca-Cola FEMSA, and the remaining shares are traded on the New York Stock Exchange and the Mexico City Stock Exchange.

-The company is the bottler of Coca-Cola in half of Mexico (including Mexico City, Oaxaca, Tabasco, Guanajuato, Querétaro, Veracruz, Puebla and Michoacan) the Buenos Aires region of Argentina, São Paulo and other areas of Brazil, greater Guatemala City, Guatemala, most of Colombia, and all of Costa Rica, Nicaragua, Panama, Venezuela and the Philippines (until 2018).

-The company also distributes beer and bottled water in some of its territories.
+In Mexico, Coca-Cola FEMSA operates in markets including Mexico City, Oaxaca, Morelos, Tabasco, Guanajuato, Querétaro, Veracruz, Puebla, Morelos, Guerrero and Michoacan.
+The company also has operatations in the Buenos Aires region of Argentina, São Paulo and other areas of Brazil, greater Guatemala City, Guatemala, most of Colombia, and all of Costa Rica, Nicaragua, Panama, Venezuela and Uruguay.
+The bottler was the majority owner of the Philippines bottler from 2012 to 2018.
+The company also distributes other drink brands in some of its territories, including local soft drinks, bottled water, beer, energy drinks, sports drinks, fruit juices, tea and soy milk.

-On 29 June 2011, was announced that FEMSA will merge to the bottling division of Grupo Tampico, agreeing to pay 9.3 billion pesos (790 million dollars) in stock for the Coke bottling operations of Grupo Tampico.
-In September 2011, Coca-Cola FEMSA acquired Grupo Cimsa, a Coke bottler in Morelos, Mexico, Guerrero and Michoacan.
+On 29 June 2011, was announced that FEMSA will merge to the bottling division of Grupo Tampico, agreeing to pay 9.3 billion pesos (790 million dollars) in stock for the Coca-Cola bottling operations of Grupo Tampico.
+In September 2011, Coca-Cola FEMSA acquired Grupo Cimsa, a Coca-Cola bottler in the Mexican states of Morelos, Guerrero and Michoacan.